 A sweet, kind, funny (and majorly hot) younger guy.
 We dated for a few months.
 Now I felt young again and energetic and full of confidence.
 It almost felt like God was sending me a message: “Life isn’t over.
 It’s just beginning.
 Things are going to change, and that’s a good thing!”

 I guess one could say that life in general is like a roller coaster, not just through the emotional stages of divorce.
 But I think in life after divorce, although there are still highs and lows, they aren’t so extreme.

 People always talk about living an authentic life.
 What does that mean to me?
-It means doing what you love, both personally and professionally, knowing your capabilities, taking advantage of your strengths, accepting and learning from mistakes, consistently striving to do your best, and most importantly loving the people you love with all of your heart, every single day.
+It means doing what you love, both personally and professionally, knowing your capabilities, taking advantage of your strengths, accepting and learning from mistakes, consistently striving to treat others with respect and love, trying to give back as much as you can to the world, and most importantly loving the people you love with all of your heart, every single day.

-Nine years later, my roller coaster is kind of like a kiddie ride, at least for now.
+Almost a decade and a half later, my roller coaster is kind of like a kiddie ride, at least for now.
 My dad always used to say “Boring is good.”
 I’m bored in a very blissful way.
-With a great job, kids I adore and a boyfriend I’m crazy about, maybe better words are content and very very grateful.
+With a great job, kids I adore and being with the love of my life, maybe better words are content and very very grateful.
 In other words, I really hope I stay on this ride!

 Like this blog post?
 Check out my post, “20 Things I Wish I Could Have Told My Newly Separated Self”